 For the last few years, two of the Campfire team have spent Christmas and New Year in their campervan.
 Here’s why they’ve fallen in love with winter camping, and what they’ve learned about staying cosy.

-If you have a campervan or small motorhome, though, then wild camping is the answer.
-And in Scotland, not only is that (mostly) allowed, it’s also easy.
+If you have a campervan or small motorhome, then wild camping is a chance to get away from sites for a while.
+In Scotland, not only is that (mostly) allowed, it’s also easy.

 Happily, it doesn’t matter….read on.